julianbherman/MallocBugTracker/README.md

           - free() 1st object and 3rd object
           - Assign 40 bytes object - Called BothSideCoalesce
           - **EXPECT:** BothSideCoalesce's location is at the beginning of memory
-    - Coalescing on Memory Fragmentation:
-        #### How:
-        - Assign 2 objects of payload size 48, called A and B (including HEADERSIZE)
-        - Free the object A -> 48 bytes is freed (including HEADERSIZE)
-        - Assigning object C of 32 bytes (HEADERSIZE included) -> 16 free bytes in sandwiched by 2 in_use neighbors
-        - Assign object D of 48 bytes -> It will be assigned to right of B
-        - Free object B
-        - **EXPECT:** Free Coalesce the small memory fragmentation and create a free chunk of 64 bytes (48 + 16).
-        - Assign object E of 64 bytes (including HEADERSIZE) (14 integers object)
-        - **EXPECT:** address of header E is next to object C.

 ## Performance Testing